What every small business must know about GDPR – the new data privacy law

 The UK will still be a full member state of the EU when the GDPR comes into effect in May 2018.
 Even when it eventually completes separation, all the indications so far are that Brexit won’t make much difference to the obligations of UK industry.

-The UK’s minister responsible for GDPR has said the government will implement all of the principles of the GDPR into UK law through mirrored legislation, and in March this year the UK Information Commissioner published draft guidance on how changes around the issue of consent could be implemented.
+The UK’s minister responsible for GDPR has said the government will implement all of the principles of the GDPR into UK law through mirrored legislation (external link), and in March this year, the UK Information Commissioner published draft guidance on how changes around the issue of consent (external link) could be implemented.

-However as with most aspects of the UK’s relationship with the rest of the continent, things may not be that simple!
-Research published by The Register has suggested that there may be incompatibilities caused by the UK’s 1988 Data Protection Act – legislation introduced to ensure the UK was compliant with the EU’s 1995 Data Protection Directive – the law which the GDPR replaces.
+However, as with most aspects of the UK’s relationship with the rest of the continent, things may not be that simple!
+Research published by The Register (external link) has suggested that there may be incompatibilities caused by the UK’s 1988 Data Protection Act – legislation introduced to ensure the UK was compliant with the EU’s 1995 Data Protection Directive – the law which the GDPR replaces.

 Full compliance will be important because the powers of the directive extend beyond the borders of Europe and apply to any business which handles EU citizen data, whether or not the business is based in the EU.